xmyun/xmyun.github.io/_pages/about.md

 - *2017.09 - 2022.06*, Wuhan University.

 # 💬 Services
-- PC Member for ACM WWW.
+- Program Committee Member for ACM WWW.
 - Reviewer of IMWUT/Ubicomp.
 - Reviewer of ACM Transactions on Computing for Healthcare.
 - Reviewer of IEEE Transactions on Information Forensics and Security.